rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Login.md

 <!-- theme: info -->
 >#### info
-> If you want to obtain authentication token to make user actions and you are not a merchant, you can use [this endpoint](/reference/Tropipay-API.v1.yaml/paths/~1access~1login/post)
+> If you are making an app integration to access your own account and you want to obtain an authentication token to make user actions, you can use [this endpoint](/reference/Tropipay-API.v2.yaml/paths/~1access~1token/post)